 Read our guide on signs to look out for that show you’re making progress.

-Working out how much time you need to spend in the gym in order to lose weight isn’t an easy task and you’re likely to reach the answer that’s right for you through a trial and error process.
+Working out how much time you need to spend in the gym or how much exercise you need to do in order to lose weight isn’t an easy task and you’re likely to reach the answer that’s right for you through a trial and error process.

 If you’re in need of a little extra guidance to create a weight loss exercise plan, our team of expert personal trainers are on hand to give you one-on-one support to help you achieve your goals.